 Markus Hoffmann, Kirstin Mösbauer, Heike Hofmann-Winkler, Artur Kaul, Hannah Kleine-Weber, Nadine Krüger, Nils C. Gassen, Marcel A. Müller, Christian Drosten, Stefan Pöhlmann

-The data shown below were collected from the profiles of 2,823 tweeters who shared this research output.
+The data shown below were collected from the profiles of 2,785 X users who shared this research output.
 Click here to find out more about how the information was compiled.